NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ## What to expect

 Harvest Helm chart installation will result the following:
-* Install NetApp Harvest with latest version on your EKS
+* Installing the latest version fo NetApp Harvest into your EKS cluster.
 * Collecting metrics about your FSx for ONTAP.
-* Add Grafana dashboards for better visualization.
+* Add Grafana dashboards for visualization.

 ## Prerequisites
 * `helm` - for resources installation.
+* `kubectl` - for cluster interaction.
+* An EKS cluster.
+If you don't have one, you can use the instructions from another one of our samples [FSxN-as-PVC-for-EKS](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS).
+Follow the instructions up to the point where it sugguests you creating a "stateful application."
-* A NetApp FSx for ONTAP accessible from the same VPC as you EKS cluster.
+* A NetApp FSx for ONTAP accessible from the same VPC as your EKS cluster.
+If you don't already have one the sample above will create one for you.
 * If you want Prometheus to have persistent storage, you will need a storage class defined.
-I would recommend using NetApp's Astra Trident to offer up some storage from your FSx for ONTAP file system.
+The sample mentioned above will set one up for you.
+It leverages NetApp's Astra Trident to offer up storage from your FSx for ONTAP file system to a Kubernettes cluster.
 You can install Trident from the AWS Marketplace into your EKS cluster.
-If you need help creating a storage class using Trident, please refer to the [Trident documentation](https://docs.netapp.com/us-en/trident/).
+For additional information on how to use Trident, please refer to the
+[Trident documentation](https://docs.netapp.com/us-en/trident/).

 ## Deployment of Prometheus and Grafana
-If you don't have Prometheus and Grafana running in your EKS cluster, you can deploy both of them using the following commands:
+If you don't alrady have Prometheus and Grafana running in your EKS cluster, you can deploy both of them from the prometheus community repository using the following commands:
 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm repo update